Poison Ivy Facts and FAQ

 How Do I Protect Myself?

 If you are one of the many affected by poison ivy allergies, there are several steps you can take to protect yourself from future rashes.
 The most important element is education.
 You should be aware of identifying factors to be aware of for poison ivy, poison oak, and poison sumac.
 Being able to easily identify the leaves, stems, and vines of these plants will help you avoid them.
 Another great idea is to wear long pants, long sleeves, and gloves when in the areas where poison ivy is known to inhabit such as gardens and woods.
 Another effective method is the use of a supplement such as Rhus Toxicodendron to help your body reduce sensitivity over time.
 This oral solution can lessen reaction severity in as little as three doses.

 Yes!
-The oleaginous resin (urushiol) that causes allergic reactions is produced by all three plants- poison ivy, oak, and sumac- is the same so Outdoor Joe's has been proven to effectively fight the effects of all three.
+The oleaginous resin (urushiol) that causes allergic reactions is produced by all three plants- poison ivy, oak, and sumac- is the same so Outdoor Joe's has been proven to be an efficient poison oak, poison sumac, and poison ivy treatment.
+Read more below regarding poison oak, poison ivy, and poison sumac to distinguish between the three and keep you safe.